adas-team/adas-team.github.io/README.md

 * Fork and clone the repo
 * install npm and gulp via command line on your terminal
 * Run `npm install` (you may get ~3 warnings but that is okay)
 * Edit the HTML and CSS files included with the template in your favorite text editor to make changes.
-These are the only files you need to worry about, you can ignore everything else!
+These are the only files (in `/pages`) you need to worry about, you can ignore everything else!
 * Run `gulp dev` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.